spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 {% info_block warningBox "Verification" %}

 Ensure that the event has been processed correctly:

-*   You can see a message from the publisher in the event.
+- You can see a message from the publisher in the event.

-*   The `publish.hello_world` queue is empty:
+- The `publish.hello_world` queue is empty:
 ![empty-rabbitmq-queue](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Back-End/Data+Manipulation/Data+Publishing/Handling+data+with+Publish+and+Synchronization/empty-rabbitmq-queue.png)

 {% endinfo_block %}

-{% info_block infoBox "your title goes here" %}
+{% info_block infoBox "Info" %}

 Use the `-k` option to keep messages in the queue for debugging purposes: `queue:task:start publish.hello_world -k`.